indranilokg/indranilokg.github.io/_posts/2024-2-28-DPoP-Okta.md

 * The authorization server validates the **DPoP proof** using the supplied *public key* inside the **DPoP proof** *JWT*.

-* While generating the *access token*, the authorization server embeds the *public key* inside the token itself, and finally issues the token to the client.
+* While generating the *access token*, the authorization server embeds the *public key* inside the token itself and finally issues the token to the client.

 * When the client calls a resource (**API**) using the token, it passes both the **DPoP proof** and the *access token* to the resource server.

 * The resource server validates the **DPoP proof** by using the embedded *public key* inside the *access token*.
-That way the resource server confirms that the sender of the **DPoP proof** and the owner of the *access token* is the same client.
+That way the resource server confirms that the sender of the **DPoP proof** and the owner of the *access token* are the same client.
 The resource server finally grants access to the intended resource.

 ### DPoP with WIC